Education (EDU) Courses

 as well as the social, cultural, and political

-domains that inform adolescents' identity
+domains that shape adolescents' identity

 development.
-Students will learn about how the
+Students will learn how the literacy

-literacy experiences for adolescents have
+experiences for adolescents have dramatically

-dramatically expanded in recent years.
-To reflect
+expanded in recent years.
+To reflect this

-this expansion, course texts will include classic
+expansion, course texts will include academic

-will be devoted to investigating the ways in which
+investigating the ways in which middle and high

-middle and high school pedagogical practices have
+school pedagogical practices have kept pace with

-kept pace with the changing landscape of
+the changing landscape of adolescent literacy.

-adolescent literacy.
-Other topics guiding our
+Other topics guiding our discussions will include:

-those literacies are valued and devalued in
+development and how those literacies are valued

 Prerequisites: none